ratmaster/collateral/README.md

 ## Installation

 Up to now, `collateral` is not available on CRAN because it needs some more tests for errors to provide a high level of stability.
-However, you might install a testing version:
+However, you might install (or update) the latest version:

 - Install the most recent version: